Viewers Choice: Acquisition by Bell and shutdown

 Following Bell Media's 2013 acquisition of Astral, it took control of Viewers Choice, owning a net interest of approximately 70% in the service (through the 50.1% previously owned by Astral, and through 80% ownership of CTV Specialty, which itself owns 24.95% of Viewers Choice).
 Bell simultaneously maintained full ownership of competing provider Vu!.

 In July 2014, industry news website Cartt.ca reported that Bell Media was notifying cable providers that Viewers Choice would be shutting down on September 30, 2014.
 The notices were issued just after the CRTC renewed the licences for various PPV services, including Sportsnet PPV, a service wholly owned by Rogers (and carried by both Rogers and Cogeco alongside Viewers Choice) which was previously restricted to sports and special events.
 Under the renewed licences, all PPV providers would be subject to standard conditions of licence permitting a full range of PPV programming including movies, implying that Rogers could use the Sportsnet PPV licence to take full control of the pay-per-view lineup and corresponding revenues on its cable systems, much as Bell and Shaw have already done.

 In a later press statement confirming the decision, Bell stated that "[t]he two co-owners of VCC, Bell and Rogers, both have their own pay-per-view services and thus feel there is no need to keep the service operating as a standalone entity", but will work with service providers to ensure a smooth transition to another PPV service.

 The Viewers Choice channels left the air between 10:00pm and 12:00 midnight EDT on the evening of September 30, 2014.
 The final programs scheduled for the various channels included replays of the previous weekend's UFC 178 event; movies, including Winter's Tale, 300: Rise of an Empire, The Quiet Ones, The Grand Seduction, and The Other Woman; and various adult programs.
 The service's barker channel continued to air previews up until midnight EDT, at which point it began to air a loop of an animated Viewers Choice bumper until eventually shutting down entirely.
 On December 27, 2014, the channel's license was revoked, 2 months after the channel went off the air.

-On that day, The Viewers Choice website was also shutdown, and was replaced with a shutdown message saying "Please note the Viewers Choice Pay Per View is no longer in service.
+On that day, the Viewers Choice website was also shutdown, and was replaced with a shutdown message saying "Please note the Viewers Choice Pay Per View is no longer in service.
 Viewers seeking pay-per-view (PPV) options in Canada should contract their television provider.
 Thank you for using Viewers Choice Canada!".
+The shutdown message was used until the website was completely shut down sometime around June 2015.